E-ZPass Minnesota: I-35W

 The E-ZPass lanes along I-35W south of downtown Minneapolis were opened in stages between 2009 and 2011 and are a combination of new construction (south of Burnsville Parkway), conversion of the previously existing high-occupancy vehicle lanes (between Burnsville Parkway and 66th Street), construction related to the Crosstown Commons project, and conversion of a median shoulder into a priced dynamic shoulder lane.
 The lanes are concurrent-flow lanes using the inside/left lane in each direction.
 The northbound E-ZPass lane begins at CR 42 and extends continuously to 26th Street.
-The southbound E-ZPass Lane begins just south of 42nd Street and extends to Cliff Road.
+The southbound E-ZPass Lane begins at 26th Street and extends to Cliff Road.
 The northbound E-ZPass lane is tolled weekdays between 6 and 10 am and the segment north of MN 62 is also tolled between 3 and 7 pm.
 The southbound E-ZPass lane is tolled weekdays between 3 and 7 pm with the segment between 42nd Street and I-494 also tolled between 6 and 10 am.
 The lanes are open to all traffic at all other times.

+E-ZPass lanes on I-35W between County Road C in Roseville and Lexington Avenue in Blaine were opened in 2021.

 Almost 950,000 tolled trips were taken in the I-35W MnPASS lanes in 2017.

-The future Orange Line bus rapid transitway is expected to heavily utilize the I-35W MnPASS lanes.
+The Orange Line bus rapid transitway utilizes the I-35W MnPASS lanes.